marcglasberg/asyncredux.com/flutter/miscellaneous/streams-and-timers.md

 ---
-sidebar_position: 17
+sidebar_position: 18
 ---

 # Streams and Timers

 To deal with **streams** and **timers**, follow this advice:

-- Don't send streams and timers down to the widgets, not even if you are using a `StoreConnector`.
+- Don't send streams and timers down to the widgets.
-  If you are declaring, subscribing to, or unsubscribing from streams inside of widgets, it means you are mixing Redux with some other architecture.
+  If you declare, subscribe to, or unsubscribe from streams inside widgets, it means you are mixing Redux with some other architecture.
   You _can_ do that, but it's not recommended and not necessary.

 - Don't put streams and timers into the store state.
-They are not app state, and they should not be persisted to the local filesystem.
+They are not app state!
   Instead, they are something that "generates state changes".

 ## Example